-There are two type of modification: (a) simplification, and (b) elaboration.
+There are two types of modification: (a) simplification, and (b) elaboration.
 Simplification as the simplified graded materials available for English Language Teaching show, removes the difficult vocabulary items and complex syntactic structures from a text which has been already written by and for a native speaker.
-But, as cited in Hassanvand (2012) in an elaborated text, on the other hand, difficult vocabularies items and complex syntactic structures are retained.
-Several researchers talk against the effectiveness of simplification because (a) input simplification leads to comprehension, but not consistently and (b) it omits the input linguistic items from a native speaker text that L2 learners need to learn (Long, 1983; 1996; Yano et al., 1994).
+But, as cited in Hassanvand (2012) in an elaborated text, on the other hand, difficult vocabulary items and complex syntactic structures are retained.
+Several researchers talk against the effectiveness of simplification because (a) input simplification leads to comprehension, but not consistently (e.g., Blue, 1982) and (b) it omits the input linguistic items from a native speaker text that L2 learners need to learn (Long, 1983; 1996; Yano et al., 1994).

-A number of studies (e.g., Blau, 1982; R. Brown, 1987; Cervantes, 1983; Chaudron & Richards, 1986; Johnson, 1981) have investigated the effects of input simplification and input elaboration on comprehension.
+A number of studies (e.g., Blau, 1982; R. Brown, 1987; Cervantes, 1983; Chaudron & Richards, 1986; Chung, 1995; Johnson, 1981; Tzang, 1987; Yano et al., 1994) have investigated the effects of input simplification and input elaboration on comprehension.
 They conclude that although input simplification by way substituting difficult vocabulary and syntax with simpler vocabulary and syntax helps comprehension, they do not do so consistently.
 In contrast, input elaboration had a consistent effect on comprehension.
 Some other studies have shown that there is no significant differences in L2 vocabulary acquisition between reading elaborated and unmodified texts (Chung, 1995; Kim, 1996; Silva, 2000) and between reading elaborated and simplified texts (Chung, 1995).
 Urano's study (2000, cited in Kim, 2006, pp. 244-5) is an exception.
 Urano reports that there is a significant difference between lexical elaboration and lexical simplification in scores on a form-recognition and meaning-recognition test.

-A few studies (e.g., Hassanvand & Gorgian, 2012; Moradian & Adel, 2011; Moradian & Marefat, 2008; Mousapoor Negari & Rouhi, 2012) have examined the effects of lexical elaboration on L2 vocabulary acquisition through reading.
+A few studies (e.g., Hassanvand & Gorgian, 2012; Moradian & Adel, 2011; Marefat & Marefat, 2008; Mousapoor Negari & Rouhi, 2012) have examined the effects of lexical elaboration on L2 vocabulary acquisition through reading.
 They conclude that explicit elaboration of L2 vocabulary in the text is an effective approach in meaning recognition.